jaishreerang/CloudProjectReport/README.md

 3-2 Train with Test-Validation Dataset and Test with Test-Test Dataset

 #### Library & Self-implemented:
 From these step for converting words in word2vec & reducing the dimensionality in PCA we used Gensim & Sklearn libraries.
-Bellow we explained the main components of our methodology:
+Below we explained the main components of our methodology:

 ### Data Preparation